-b) Use the Blinn-Phong reflection model.
+Modify the shader for Lighting3 to use the Blinn-Phong reflection model.
 That is, instead of using R dot V for the specular component, use N dot H, where H is the "halfway" vector obtained by normalizing L + V. If you make the exponent about 4 times as large, the results should look about the same.

 Rationale: Blinn came up with this as an optimization.
-It is not hard to show that the angle between N and H is half the angle between R and V, so this works the same way as the Phong reflection model.
-You just have to increase the exponent by a factor of about 4 to get the same effects.
+It is not hard to show that, when the vectors are aligned in the same plane, the angle between N and H is exactly half the angle between R and V, so this works basically the same way as the Phong reflection model.
+You just have to increase the exponent by a factor of about 4 to get the same visual effects.
 The idea was that if both the light and the viewer are far away, then the angle between L and V is relatively constant.
 That way, H could be calculated once and reused for many vertices, while the in the Phong model the reflected vector R has to be calculated for every fragment.